messagebot/ah-elasticsearch-orm/README.md

 Edit an existing instance which is saved to ElasticSearch.

 Notes:
+- If you provide data which would conflict with `api.config.elasticsearch.uniqueFields[type]`, the command will fail.
 - To delete a property in the `data` hash, you can use the key `_delete`/  See the "special keys" section for more information.

 Example edit action: